Talks

 2019

-Ludwig-Uhland-Institut für Empirische Kulturwissenschaft Eberhard Karls Universität, Tübingen, October 21, 2019.
+Ludwig-Uhland-Institut für Empirische Kulturwissenschaft Eberhard Karls Universität, Tübingen, Germany, October 21, 2019.

 Watch Recording of Lecture